-You can also enter and save your HIP number on the app, so it's available when you need it.
+You can also enter and save your HIP number and digital duck stamp on the app, so they're available when you need them.

 The app is available for both Apple and Android devices.
 You can download it at wildlife.utah.gov/mobileapp.